ThreeSixtyGiving/covid-research/docs/index.md

-# UK Covid relief grants: data analysis
+# UK Covid relief and recovery grants: data analysis

 This report, by [360Giving](https://www.threesixtygiving.org/), uses data published by funders about the grants they made between March 2020 and October 2021 during the Coronavirus pandemic to understand how they and wider civil society responded during that time.